 Joule

-Joule, along with Chef Rachel Yang’s sister restaurant, Revel, is a Korean fusion spot serving up Korean-Northwest fusion with an emphasis on locally sourced ingredients.
+Joule, along with Chef Rachel Yang’s sister restaurant, Revel, is a Korean fusion spot serving up Korean-Northwest fusion with an emphasis on locally-sourced ingredients.
 Their menu is designed to be served family style, with mostly small plates and a few bigger main courses.
+They used to do a brunch with a sides buffet that I was obsessed with, but now they focus on just dinner in their posh, dimly-lit space.

-What to order: I love their spicy rice cakes, which are chewy and gummy but hold onto the sauce well.
-I’m also a sucker for ground beef and they deftly transform it into an excellent beef tartare and burger.
+I love their spicy rice cakes, which are chewy and gummy but hold onto the sauce well.
+But I’m a sucker for ground beef and they deftly transform it into an excellent beef kobe beef burger.
+It’s thick, juicy, and one of the best burgers in Seattle!

 Local Tide